christinamccosker/hg-cyto/README.md

-Characterization of gray seal pup cytokine response to influenza A virus McCosker Dissertation Chapter 2.1 Statistical Analysis
+# Characterization of gray seal pup cytokine response to influenza A virus

-Publication Information

-Authors:
-Christina McCosker, School of Marine Sciences, University of Maine, Orono, ME Milton Levin, Department of Pathobiology and Veterinary Science, University of Connecticut, Storrs, CT Wendy Puryear, Cummings School of Veterinary Medicine, Tufts University, North Grafton, MA Jonathan Runstadler, Cummings School of Veterinary Medicine, Tufts University, North Grafton, MA Kimberly Murray, NOAA Northeast Fisheries Science Center, Woods Hole, MA Kristina Cammen, School of Marine Sciences, University of Maine, Orono, ME

-Abstract
-xxx
+Published in: Journal of Wildlife Diseases (2025)

+For statistical analyses and R code, see https://christinamccosker.github.io/hg-cyto/